 Explanatory Notes

 The investment analysis must be prepared strictly from the activity participant’s perspective and use data that are consistent with what the entity’s decision-making management and investors/lenders had at the start date of the activity; broader economy-wide effects are out of scope under this test.

-The analysis must include all relevant costs (CAPEX and OPEX), any monetizable barriers quantified as additional costs, and all revenues and cost savings, including public funding where applicable; all parameters and assumptions must be internally consistent, and the assumptions, data and conclusions must be transparently documented and substantiated by evidence.
+The simple cost analysis is applicable, given that most SFM activities do not generate any non-carbon revenues or cost savings to the project entity.

-The analysis must be implemented conservatively and include a sensitivity analysis demonstrating that the conclusion is robust to reasonable variations in critical parameters such as CAPEX, OPEX, revenues and cost savings.
+The benchmark analysis may be applicable in certain situation where SFM activities receive funding, e.g., philanthropy or grants, or results in cost savings.

-Transaction costs associated with generating A6.4ERs (for example, PDD preparation, validation and verification, UNFCCC fees) must be excluded from the “without A6.4ERs” case when testing financial viability.
+Investment comparison is not applicable.
+The alternative scenario would be a continuation of the historical fire regime, i.e., uncontrolled LDS fires, which requires no investment and is therefore not applicable for comparison.

-This section operationalizes paragraph 36 by specifying which analysis types are used and by setting a detailed, replicable procedure; it also adds default sensitivity ranges and reporting tables and codifies both the public-funding test and timing updates.
+A period of 15 years represents the minimum expected operation of the SFM practice.
+SFM is a fire regime transformation activity, not a one-off intervention.
+Multiple sequential seasons of managed burning are required to demonstrate a regime shift from LDS to EDS at landscape scale.
+A period of 15 years reflects fuel accumulation cycles, interannual rain variability, stabilisation of patch mosaic structure and is comparable to other AFOLU and land management activities crediting periods.

 Barrier analysis

 Barrier analysis may only be applied under the narrow circumstances permitted by Additionality Standard paras.
 34–37.
 Specifically: